cupid-22/news-buster/README.md

 <div id="flow-of-project"></div>
 <!-- TODO: finalising the code flow here -->

-- Required APIs:
+- Has these Flask APIs:
     * Adding new User
-    * Adding new preference option
+    * Adding new preference option.
-    * Adding new preference to User
+    * Adding new preference to user.
-    * Email confirmation by user
+    * Email confirmation by user.
+    * Adding new site to system.
+    * Retrieve all the available sites.
+    * Retrieve all the users.

 - Database UML:
   ![database_uml.png](readme_content/database_uml.png)